Terriao/OpenJND/README.md

 ## Community

 OpenJND is released under the **MIT License** and hosted on [GitHub](https://github.com/Terriao/OpenJND), with a synchronised mirror on the [OpenI](https://openi.pcl.ac.cn/OpenDatasets/OpenJND?lang=en-US) platform maintained by Peng Cheng Laboratory.
-Since its first public release, the project has accumulated a steady following of stars, forks, and external contributors, and the maintainers continue to merge community-submitted improvements on a rolling basis.

 The repository follows standard open-source engineering practice:

-- **Testing.** Each language port carries its own test suite — unit tests on the masking primitives (luminance adaptation, DCT subbands, PCA components) and integration tests that re-derive every JND map shown in this README.
-The full suite runs on every push via GitHub Actions.
-- **Documentation.** Beyond this README, each method subdirectory contains a language-specific README, parameter notes, and a runnable minimal example.
-A long-form documentation site with a tutorial gallery is on the [roadmap](#roadmap).
-- **Continuous integration.** Two branches are kept live: `main` for tagged stable releases and `dev` for ongoing work.
-Both are built and tested independently so that downstream users can pin to whichever guarantees they need.
-- **Contributor onboarding.** The repository ships a `CONTRIBUTING.md`, issue templates (bug report, feature request, new-method proposal), and a pull-request template that prompts for the unified interface, a runnable example, and at least one unit test.
+- **Contributor onboarding.** The repository ships a [CONTRIBUTING.md](CONTRIBUTING.md), structured issue templates (bug report, feature request, new-method proposal), and a pull-request template that prompts for the unified interface, validation against the original paper, and accompanying documentation.
+- **Open governance of the catalogue.** New methods are proposed via the *"Propose a new JND method"* issue template and discussed in the open before any code is merged.
+- **Documentation by method.** Beyond this top-level README, each method directory carries its own README explaining the implementation, parameters, and a worked example.

 Contributions are welcomed on any of the items listed in the [Roadmap](#roadmap), and especially on porting methods to the language slots currently marked `—` in the [Method index](#method-index).